Frequently asked questions

 What happens when the residual value exceeds the carrying amount?

 Under IAS 16.54, if the residual value equals or exceeds the asset's carrying amount, the depreciation charge is zero.
-Depreciation resumes if the residual value subsequently decreases below the carrying amount — for example, after an impairment loss is recognised that reduces the carrying amount below the residual value.
+Depreciation resumes if the residual value subsequently decreases below the carrying amount, for example after an impairment loss is recognised that reduces the carrying amount below the residual value.

 Is land depreciated under IAS 16?